near/near-sdk-rs/CONTRIBUTING.md

 # Contributing to near-sdk-rs

 Thank you for your interest in contributing to NEAR's Rust SDK!
-We appreciate any types of contributions.
+We appreciate any type of contribution.

 If you have any questions about contributing, or about the project in general, please ask in our [rust-sdk Discord channel](https://discord.gg/cKRZCqD2b2).